 I enjoyed this time of my life, and I look back fondly on all the things God taught me.
 It felt like every day I was learning something new, as God softened my heart and revealed how loving and kind He is towards me.
-My self-imposed legalism quickly faded away.
+My self-imposed legalism soon faded away.

 I probably learned less about worship than I did about my identity in Christ and the true nature of God as a truly good Father.
 This was a massive shift in my thinking, and looking back I could probably say it was the first spark of my passion for theology.
 I began to see that what I had believed about God was false, and must be shattered in the light of Jesus Christ.
 As Bill Johnson would often say, “Jesus is perfect theology.”
 I hadn’t even heard of Karl Barth yet, and wouldn’t for another year or two, but I’d like to think this is a statement Barth might approve of.

 In the fall of 2011, I left my home and drove all the way with my dad and one of my best friends to Redding, California.
 I went all that way to attend an unaccredited school for crazy Charismatics wanting to learn how to do miracles.
-It seemed like nonsense to a lot of people who knew me, but I have never regretted the decision.
+It seemed like nonsense to a lot of people I knew, but I have never regretted the decision.
 During my time at Bethel—I spent two years at the school—I learned more about God and myself and the Gospel then I could have ever dreamed.
 And best of all, it was at Bethel that I met my beautiful and amazing wife, Ketlin.
 We met during the first year and got married halfway through my second year (January 3rd, 2013).
-She’s undoubtably the best thing that’s happened to me.
+She’s undoubtedly the best thing that’s happened to me.

 Theologically this was a very significant time for me.
 Yes, I learned a lot about the supernatural, and yes, I do believe that the gifts of the Spirit are for today.
 I don’t talk about it much, but this is still part of my relationship with God.
 But most of all, at Bethel I was taught to “think again” about who God is and what the Gospel means for today.
 In short, I learned to question everything.
 I’ve always been inquisitive, but now I was free to be curious about God, to ask questions and seek answers.

 It was at Bethel that I also started to discover the message of grace.
 Through the writings of authors and speakers such as Robert Capon, John Crower, Benjamin Dunn, C. Baxter Kruger, and a few others, I became a “grace-enthusiast.”
 The gospel, during this time, truly became a beautiful announcement, truly “good news.”
-It was no longer just a message taught once every Easter, the one that never really left the pages of the bible.
+It was no longer just a message taught once every Easter, the one that never really left the pages of the Bible.
 Now, for me, the Gospel became the most astonishing news in the entire cosmos, truly good news!

 From this period of questioning and rethinking, I dove into what is the most significant “theological” part of my journey.
 This was the journey of Karl Barth, Thomas F. Torrance, and others.
 It was from reading the wonderful books of C. Baxter Kruger that I first heard the names Karl Barth and Thomas F. Torrance.
 These two individuals opened up a world of exciting possibilities and fascinating ideas.
-From these two I became away of Jürgen Moltmann, Friedrich Schleiermacher, Paul Tillich, Robert Jenson, Eberhard Jüngel, Rudolf Bultmann, and become fascinated with the church fathers Athanasius, Hilary, Cyril, and others.
+From these two I became aware of Jürgen Moltmann, Friedrich Schleiermacher, Paul Tillich, Søren Kierkegaard, Robert Jenson, Eberhard Jüngel, Rudolf Bultmann, and become fascinated with the church fathers Athanasius, Hilary, Cyril, and others.

 I feel like I am doing what I was born to do when I pick up a tough book of theology when I engage with a great thinker of the past.
 This journey led me to a deep appreciation of the universal Church and its many fascinating thinkers.